- About Us

 How to Get Involved with Housing Policy

-the board to monitor all legislation that impacts the development and
+Legislative Committee consists of industry professionals appointed by Housing Colorado's Board of Directors to monitor all legislation that impacts the development and

 preservation of affordable housing in Colorado.
-The Legislative Committee
+Legislative Committee members lend their knowledge and

-impacts that inform Housing Colorado’s position on specific bills.
+experience to analyze the real-world impact of complicated legislative proposals and inform Housing Colorado’s position on specific bills.
 Legislative Committee appointments are made

 The Colorado General Assembly has terrific resources online that help demystify the policy process, including deadline schedules, guides to public hearings, and much more.